jameswu98/potatobot-1/README.md

     +/- 1
   * The final step is to actually set the speed on each of the motors, find out how to do this yourself using the API docs above...
-* Once you have created the Drive() method, you will need to put it into the Potatobot.cpp and Potatobot.h files in order to make it accessable to commands.
+* Build your code to check it compiles cleanly.
+* Make a *git* commit to save your progress so far.

 ### Create a DriveFromJoystick Command
 * This command should read the current joystick position from the OI, and send appropriate values (speed and yaw rate) to the *Drive()* method of the chassis subsystem.
+  * You will need to create an instance of a *Joystick* class in the *OI* instance in order to get the joystick position.
+  * You will also need to do some calculations to go from joystick axes to robot axes.
+For the joystick right is positive X, and forward is positive Y.
+* Copy the *ExampleCommand.cpp* and *ExampleCommand.h* files and rename them to *DriveFromJoystick.cpp/h*.
+* Change the class name to *DriveFromJoystick*.
+(C++ is case sensitive - all classes should start with a capital letter).
 * Make this command the default command for the chassis subsystem.
+* Build your code to check it compiles cleanly.
+* Make a *git* commit to save your progress so far.

 ### Create a DriveForTime Command
 When you are in an FRC competition, there is an *Autonomous Mode* at the beginning of the game.
 During this period, robots are not controlled by operators, and rather have to use their programming to complete objectives.
+* Copy the *ExampleCommand.cpp* and *ExampleCommand.h* files and rename them to *DriveForTime.cpp/h*.
+* Change the class name to *DriveForTime*.
+(C++ is case sensitive - all classes should start with a capital letter).
-* When this command starts running, we want to use the chassis's *drive()* method to set a speed.
+* When this command starts running, we want to use the chassis's *Drive()* method to set a speed.
 We also want to set the timeout for the command.
 * When the command is running it doesn't need to do anything - just wait for the timeout.
 * The *IsFinished()* method should return the value of whether the command has timed out or not.
 (Look up the API docs for this!)
 * When the command has ended, call the chassis's *Drive()* method to stop the motors.
 * Make this command run when the robot is in autonomous mode, and when a joystick button is pressed (your choice of button!)
-* You are going to need to create the command in Potatobot.cpp and Potatobot.h, so you should be able to figure out how to do that by using the examples.
+* Build your code to check it compiles cleanly.
+* Make a *git* commit to save your progress so far.

 ## Deploy to the roboRIO
 Putting your code on the roboRIO is straightforward.